See the Story Index for Wael Abdelgawad’s other stories.

 I parked on the street then removed my gun from the trap and strapped it to my ankle.
 I’d never been in a bar before, let alone one in a rough neighborhood like this.
 I didn’t know what to expect.
 Walking into the bar with trepidation, I fingered the knife clipped to my pocket, thinking that I might have to defend myself if the regulars reacted with hostility to the presence of an interloper.
 That’s what always happened in the movies.

 It turned out to be a dingy, poorly lit place, with crushed peanut shells on the floor and Mexican ranchero music playing on the jukebox.
-Four Mexicans in cowboy boots and hats played pool at a table at the back of the room, while a tired-looking middle aged black woman in a tight sequined dress and heels sat at the bar, nursing a drink.
+Four Mexicans in cowboy boots and hats played pool at a table at the back of the room, while a tired-looking middle aged woman in a tight sequined dress and heels sat at the bar, nursing a drink.
 The bartender was a lean white fellow with ropy arms and bad teeth.
 Jars of pickles and bowls of unshelled peanuts rested on the bar.

 No one paid any attention to me at all.